neuralmagic/deepsparse/README.md

 When implemented correctly, these techniques result in significantly more performant and smaller models with limited to no effect on the baseline metrics.
 For example, pruning plus quantization can give over [7x improvements in performance](resnet50link) while recovering to nearly the same baseline accuracy.

-The DeepSparse product suite builds on top of sparsification enabling you to easily apply the techniques to your datasets/models using recipe driven approaches.
+The Deep Sparse product suite builds on top of sparsification enabling you to easily apply the techniques to your datasets and models using recipe-driven approaches.
 Recipes encode the directions for how to sparsify a model into a simple, easily editable format.
 Download a sparsification recipe/sparsified model from the [SparseZoo](https://github.com/neuralmagic/sparsezoo) or create one using [Sparsify](https://github.com/neuralmagic/sparsify), apply it using [SparseML](https://github.com/neuralmagic/sparseml) with only a few lines of code, and deploy with the [DeepSparse Engine](https://github.com/neuralmagic/deepsparse) for unprecedented performance on CPUs.
 Visualization of the full product flow: